 Q: How do you build a safe robot combat arena?

-A: I know of two resources:
+A: I know of three resources: